 In many ways, a burrito bowl is a LOT like a salad, but using rice/beans as a base instead of solely lettuce.
 But just like a salad, the toppings make the bowl!

-- Want to add some tang?
-Quick-pickle the radishes or throw in pickled jalapenos!
+Use pickled veggies - Add some tang with quick-pickled radishes or throw in pickled jalapenos!

 Don't forget, you can switch out the chicken for your favorite protein to change it up, too!